suucong/Github-User-Content/README.md

 ### 2. Architecture
 - I built a Docker image for our Spring Boot project using a Dockerfile and pushed it to Dockerhub.
-- Next, I used the Vim text editor within a GCP Compute Engine instance to write the docker-compose.yml file.
+- Next, I used the Vim text editor within a GCP Compute Engine instance to write the [docker-compose.yml](https://github.com/GDSC-SWU/2024-ProDiction-SolutionChallenge/issues/37#issuecomment-1948326979).
 - After that, I pulled the Spring Boot image, along with MySQL and Redis images.
 - Running 'docker-compose up -d' created the necessary containers.
 - Subsequently, I utilized a Docker MySQL container to create a user, schema, and database.
 - Backend communicated with the frontend using the server container we created.
 - To connect to an external API for pronunciation testing, the frontend sent recorded audio files to the server using Multipart.
 - The server then handled the encoding to Base64 and sent the encoded values to the external API.
+- The external API processed the audio, returned the pronunciation scores to the server, which in turn forwarded them to the frontend.
 - Additionally, we stored Refresh Tokens in the Redis container for user authentication and authorization.
-- The external API processed the audio, returned the pronunciation scores to the server, which in turn forwarded them to the frontend.
 - Furthermore, to play pronunciation practice videos, the backend sends the string that needs to be pronounced to an AI server.
 The AI server then separates the consonants and vowels in the string.

 ### 3. ERD